SolomonPerkins/solomonperkins.github.io/_posts/2016-02-07-Enlighten-You-Darkness-The-HybridLight.md

 date: 2017-02-10
 read_time: 7 min
 header_image: /images/blog/hybrid-solar-flashlights.jpg
-introduction: Having the power of the sun in the palm of your hands is exaclty what this flashlight gives you.
-Let me tell you about my journey in hawning the sun's power.
+introduction: Having the power of the sun in the palm of your hands is exaclty what this flashlight provides.
+Let me tell you about my journey in capturing the sun's energy.
 ---